Our services are accessible to anyone with a dementia diagnosis still residing in the community and their family/ whanau and care-partner.

 Please note that all our Activities Groups have limited numbers and may not be suitable for everyone.
 More groups are being introduced all the time so please enquire with your Social Worker what is available.

 In collaboration with Christchurch City Libraries ‘Life History’ books are created celebrating and showcasing clients’ lives through pictures, stories, newspaper clippings etc. The story books are a great tool for evoking memories and sharing stories, rekindling feelings of self-worth and significance.
-This group occurs in six-week blocks.
+This group occurs in six-week blocks at South Library.